unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 <audio controls src="UNM-Press-Building-Interview.mp3"></audio>

 ## Acknowledgments
-I would like to thank former Press Director Elizabeth Hadas, former Press employees Durwood Ball and David Holtby, and current Press employee Elise McHugh for their help in providing information on the Press's history between the late 1980s up until today.
+I would like to thank former Press Director Elizabeth Hadas, former Press employees Durwood Ball and David Holtby, and current Press employee Elise McHugh for their help in providing information on the Press's history between the late 1980s up until the present day.
 Elise also provided the pictures of the cracks at the Basehart Press location.

 ## Bibliography
 - _A History of the Buildings of the University of New Mexico: 1890-1934_ by Susan McColeman